Harishwarrior/weather_app/README.md

 # weather_app

 A beautiful weather app made with love in Flutter.
+Sorry for the messy code, will refactor it asap.

 ### TODO